Wolf Song: The Movie is a film-length web animation themed around wolf characters.

 - Beary Friendly: The Keeper of the Cave is a friendly grizzly bear.

-- Accessory-Wearing Cartoon Animal: It's not explained why or even how, but various characters have an accessory to stand out.
+- Accessory-Wearing Cartoon Animal: It's not explained why or even how, but various characters have an accessory to make them stand out.
 This includes earrings, headbands, and feathers.

 - Heinous Hyena: Cobalt is a wolf that happens to look a lot like a hyena.
 He fits the snively mook stereotype associated with hyenas.